jeremymcrae/fitDNM/README.md

  - `--severity` path to table of CADD scores for SNVs throughout the genome.
 See http://cadd.gs.washington.edu/download.
 The file must be bgzip compressed and tabix-indexed for rapid access.
- - `--gencode` path to table of GENCODE coordinates for genes throughout the genome.
  - `--output` file to output results. e.g. output.txt